aspose-ocr/Aspose.OCR-Documentation/python/developer-reference/save/file/_index.md

 `SaveFormat.EPUB` | ePub, a popular e-book file format.
 `SaveFormat.RTF` | RTF, a universal format for exchanging text documents between different word processing programs.

-You can optionally enable [automatic spelling corrections](/ocr/python-net/automatic-spelling-correction/) for recognition results and provide a [custom dictionary](/ocr/python-net/dictionaries/).
+You can optionally enable [automatic spelling corrections](/ocr/python-net/automatic-spelling-correction/) for recognition results, provide a [custom dictionary](/ocr/python-net/dictionaries/), or specify the font to be embedded into a PDF document.
+The latter is only applicable when saving recognition results into text-only PDF (`SaveFormat.PDF_NO_IMG`).

 ```python
 # Instantiate Aspose.OCR API